If you can find it, this sweet and smoky chile is worthy of a place in your spice cabinet.

 Aleppo pepper is moderately spicy, ranking at about 10,000 Scoville Heat Units (SHU).
 To give you a point of comparison, jalapeño peppers can be anywhere between 2500 to 5000 SHU.

 How to Buy Aleppo Pepper

-It's probably not at your standard grocery, but it's readily available online from such retailers as Amazon or Penzeys.
-A half pound will run less than 20 bucks.
-And unless you're feeding a 10,000-man-strong Persian army, that'll last you at least a year or more.
+Aleppo pepper is probably not at your standard grocery store, but it's readily available online from retailers such as Amazon or Penzeys.
+You can buy a half pound for less than $20—and unless you're feeding a 10,000-man-strong Persian army, that should last you a year or more.

 If you can’t find Aleppo pepper, you can substitute a mixture of Hungarian sweet paprika and cayenne pepper.
 Make sure to not go overboard with the cayenne—just a small pinch should be plenty.
 If you don’t have either of these spices, crushed red pepper works as a substitute in a pinch.

 What’s the best way to cook with Aleppo pepper?
 Bashinsky reaches for a healthy pinch to add flavorful complexity and visual panache to simple eggs, roasted veggies, or pasta in mere seconds.
 One of his favorite uses for it, however, is sprinkled over a pimiento cheese sandwich.

 Cooking Light Food Editor Josh Miller is a fan of Aleppo pepper’s “gentle spice and flavor like toasted sun-dried tomatoes.”
 Here are three delicious recipes from Miller that showcase the versatility of Aleppo pepper.

 “This treat will keep you from raising your kids’ stash of Halloween candy,” says Miller.
 Here, Aleppo pepper teams up with flaky sea salt to add depth and complexity to dark chocolate, peanut butter chips, and tahini.